 Makai Toushi SaGa came out at a time when JRPGs were just beginning to gain a foothold in the western market, with Square achieving some success with Final Fantasy and Sega having their own competitor in the Phantasy Star games.
 They also saw an opportunity to fill a missing niche on Nintendo's highly successful portable system and commissioned Final Fantasy veteran Akitoshi Kawazu to direct the project.
-For the game's western release, the game was rebranded "Final Fantasy Legend" to capitalize on that game's popularity despite featuring a very different style of gameplay that bore more of a resemblance to western RPGs.
-While the game ultimately garnered somewhat mixed reception with much criticism directed at its unusual mechanics and steep difficulty, it reaped the benefit of being released in the right place at the right time and became Square's first game to sell over a million copies and retains a cult following to this day for its quirky design and setting.
+For the game's western release, the game was rebranded "Final Fantasy Legend" to capitalize on that game's popularity despite bearing little resemblance to that game in design (and going on to spawn a completely separate series).
+While the game ultimately garnered somewhat mixed reception with much criticism directed at its unusual mechanics and steep difficulty, it reaped the benefit of being released in the right place at the right time and became Square's first title to sell over a million copies worldwide, and it maintains a cult following to this day for its quirky design and setting.
 It was also a major influence for the Pokémon series, which would go on to become one of the most popular game franchises of all time; a bit of an anomaly considering how unpopular the SaGa series is in comparison.